wesselsga/wesselsga.github.io/_posts/2017-05-02-freetype-harfbuzz.md

 `cd` to the **win32** subdirectory in the harfbuzz source tree.

-Run the following command for nmake: (note: the PREFIX option to use our freetype from above)
+Run the following command for nmake: (note: the PREFIX option to use our freetype headers+lib from above)

 ```Batchfile
 nmake /f Makefile.vc CFG=release PREFIX="c:\usr\local" FREETYPE=1 HARFBUZZ_DLL_FILENAME=release\x64\harfbuzz